elie-hassid/0DArcKin/README.md

 # Arc Discharge Simulator

-This Python project simulates the time evolution of a cylindrical arc discharge using measured transport parameters and calculates key plasma properties, including current, voltage, power, electron density, reduced electric field, and Specific Energy Input (SEI).
+This Python project simulates the time evolution of a cylindrical arc discharge using interpolated transport parameters from BOLSIG+ and calculates key plasma properties, including current, voltage, power, electron density, reduced electric field, and Specific Energy Input (SEI).
 It also provides visualization of the simulation results.

 ---